Board of Directors

 Biographies of Board Members

-He graduated from Harvard Kennedy School, the Ivey Business School and the Royal Conservatory of Music, and is a recipient of the Queen's Diamond Jubilee Medal.
+Kevin graduated from Harvard Kennedy School, the Ivey Business School and the Royal Conservatory of Music.
+An Action Canada Fellow, he is the recipient of the Public Service Award of Excellence, the Queen’s Diamond Jubilee Medal, and the Meritorious Service Medal.
+He was elected a Fellow of the Royal Canadian Geographical Society in 2022.

 Lindsay Doyle (she/her) is on the Government Affairs and Public Policy team at Google Canada.
 She is passionate about tech policy and supporting the industry's broader efforts to promote equitable economic growth, innovation and most importantly, user trust and safety.